Oil prices drop as rising U.S. fuel stocks revive glut concerns

-* Goldman expects prices to trade near $45 a barrel (Adds comment, detail)

-SINGAPORE, June 28 Oil prices fell early on Wednesday after a report of rising U.S. fuel inventories underscored concerns that a three-year old crude glut is far from over.
+SINGAPORE, June 28 (Reuters) - Oil prices fell early on Wednesday after a report of rising U.S. fuel inventories underscored concerns that a three-year old crude glut is far from over.

 Brent crude futures were at $46.32 per barrel at 0012 GMT, down 33 cents, or 0.7 percent, from their last close.